-it may be prepared to sell the paintings in its possession and give the money (after deduction of its commission and payment of the funeral expenses and other debts) to the beneficiaries as well as any other moneys held for the artist in its account.
+If the art centre is confident that it is dealing with the proper beneficiaries of the deceased's estate, it may be prepared to sell the paintings in its possession and give the money (after deduction of its commission and payment of the funeral expenses and other debts) to the beneficiaries as well as any other moneys held for the artist in its account.

 If the estate doesn't have its own bank account, the art centre may be prepared to sell the paintings in its possession and hold the money received from those art sales on trust for the estate in the art centre's own account.
 The beneficiaries can provide a written instruction to use those funds to pay funeral expenses and other debts.
-If the art centre is confident that it is dealing with the proper beneficiaries of the deceased's estate under the intestacy rules, it may be willing to pay the balance directly to the beneficiaries.